Formal Complaint Policy and Process

 Online & Distance Education

 Spring Arbor University is an institution operating under the State Authorization Reciprocity Agreement (SARA) and offers online courses and degree programs in all states that are members of this agreement.
-SAU also operates in the three states that are not members of SARA.
+SAU also operates in the the state of California, which is not a member of SARA.

 In accordance with regulations issued by the US Department of Education, institutions offering distance education must provide enrolled students with contact information for filing complaints.